 By the flight, or terror, or despondency of the king's party, an undisputed majority remained every-where to their opponents; and the bills sent up by the commons, which had hitherto stopped with the peers, and would certainly have been rejected, now passed, and were presented for the royal assent.
 These were, the pressing bill with its preamble, and the bill against the votes of the bishops in parliament.
 The king's authority was at that time reduced to the lowest ebb.
 The queen too, being secretly threatened with an impeachment, and finding no resource in her husband's protection, was preparing to retire into Holland.
 The rage of the people was, on account of her religion, as well as her spirit and activity, universally levelled against her.
 Usage, the most contumelious, she had hitherto borne with silent indignation.
 The commons, in their fury against priests, had seized her very confessor; nor would they release him upon her repeated applications.
-Even a visit of the prince to his mother had been openly complained of, and remonstrances against it had been presented to her. her.
-Apprehensive of attacks still more violent, she was desirous of facilitating her escape; and she prevailed with the king to pass these bills, in hopes of appeasing, for a time, the rage of the multitude.'
+Even a visit of the prince to his mother had been openly complained of, and remonstrances against it had been presented to her.h Apprehensive of attacks still more violent, she was desirous of facilitating her escape; and she prevailed with the king to pass these bills, in hopes of appeasing, for a time, the rage of the multitude.i they regarded the least moment of relaxation, in their invasion of royal authority, as highly impolitic, during the uninterrupted torrent of their successes.
+The very moment they were informed of these last acquisitions, they affronted the queen, by opening some intercepted letters written to her by lord Digby: They carried up an impeachment against Herbert, attorney-general, for obeying his master's commands in accusing their members.k And they prosecuted, with fresh vigour, their plan of the militia, on which they rested all future hopes of an uncontrouled authority.

 These new concessions, however important, the king immediately found to have no other effect, than had all the preceding ones: They were made the foundation of demands still more exorbitant.
 From the facility of his disposition, from the weakness of his situation, the commons believed, that he could now refuse them nothing.
-And they regarded the least moment of relaxation, in their invasion of royal authority, as highly impolitic, during the uninterrupted torrent of their successes.
-The very moment they were informed of these last acquisitions, they affronted the queen, by opening some intercepted letters written to her by lord Digby: They carried up an impeachment against Herbert, attorney-general, for obeying his master's commands in accusing their members.k And they prosecuted, with fresh vigour, their plan of the militia, on which they rested all future hopes of an uncontrouled authority.
+And